DEMOLITION PLAN REQUIREMENTS

 - The site demolition plan must show temporary construction access and provide detail.
 It is allowable to use the existing driveway for this purpose which also removes the need for detail, however, it must then be called out as such on the plan.

-- The site demolition plan must show an impervious area calculation to document the existing impervious on site before demolition.
+- The site demolition plan must show an impervious area calculation to document the existing impervious on-site before demolition.
 The calculation should follow the following example and be all impervious area that is on the property.
 (Note: For demolitions the Net New Impervious Area IS negative)

 - Submit a tree preservation plan for all trees over six inches in diameter.

 - Provide a traffic control and parking plan.
 The existing driveway should remain in place for construction access until the new driveway is constructed.
 This plan should limit contractor parking to one side of the roadway only.
-The traffic plan should indicate a truck route for delivery of material entering or leaving the site.
+The traffic plan should indicate a truck route for the delivery of material entering or leaving the site.

 - Show the location of the portable toilet and material storage area.